psycopg/psycopg/docs/advanced/adapt.rst

     sequence in a format understood by PostgreSQL.
 The string returned *shouldn't be quoted*: the value will be passed to the database using functions such as :pq:`PQexecParams()` so quoting and quotes escaping is not necessary.
-The dumper usually also suggests the server what type to use, via its `~psycopg.abc.Dumper.oid` attribute.
+The dumper usually also suggests to the server what type to use, via its `~psycopg.abc.Dumper.oid` attribute.

-  - Loaders (objects implementing the `~psycopg.abc.Loader` protocol) are the objects used to perform the opposite operation: reading a bytes sequence from PostgreSQL and create a Python object out of it.
+  - Loaders (objects implementing the `~psycopg.abc.Loader` protocol) are the objects used to perform the opposite operation: reading a bytes sequence from PostgreSQL and creating a Python object out of it.

   - Dumpers and loaders are instantiated on demand by a `~Transformer` object when a query is executed.